-HIV vs AIDS is a topic that can be confusing.
-Especially to those looking to educate themselves this STD.
-There are also a significant number of people who believe that a diagnosis of HIV is synonymous with AIDS.
+The topic of HIV vs AIDS can be confusing.
+Especially to those looking to educate themselves on safer sex practices.
+There are a significant number of people who believe that a diagnosis of HIV is synonymous with AIDS.
 Not to mention, there are various stigmas surrounding HIV which have led to misunderstandings concerning the disease and the people who have been affected by it.
 If you should be experiencing HIV symptoms, find one of our local STD testing centers to get tested today.
 In the meantime, due to the importance of this topic and its relation to sexual wellness, this detailed overview is offered as a reliable and helpful resource to mediate misunderstandings, present facts and explain the topic of one of the more serious viral STDs in a simplistic yet easy-to-understand way.

 What’s the Difference Between HIV and AIDS?

 There is a bit of confusion surrounding the association between these two terms.
 While they are often used interchangeably, there is a significant difference between a diagnosis of HIV versus AIDS.
 Though this difference might seem like a mere technicality, knowing the difference is essential to sexual health awareness.

 HIV is a disease that can result in the condition of AIDS.

 An HIV infection is broken into 3 different stages, depending on the viral load and level of damage the immune system has experienced.
 These stages include acute infection, chronic infection and AIDS.
 This progression is what defines the difference between an HIV versus AIDS diagnosis.
 While HIV is a disease, AIDS is a condition that results from the virus developing without treatment.

 Any learning is best done with a solid foundation of basic knowledge.
 In order to understand exactly what distinguishes the difference between HIV versus AIDS, we must establish: what does HIV stand for?